24/7 Customer Support

-In terms of end-users, the residential segment holds more than 65% of the market share in 2021 and is further expected to continue its dominance during the forecast period.
+In terms of end-users, the residential segment holds more than 65% of the market share in 2022 and is further expected to continue its dominance in the Asia Pacific smart meters market during the forecast period.
 Smart meters most commonly collect electric, water, and gas usage data of households.
 The new meters have the Time of Day (ToD) tariff feature which allows consumers to reschedule electricity usage to the off-peak hours and thereby reduce the bill amount significantly.
 The residential segment dominates in all the regions analyzed.

 The Asia Pacific smart meter market is sub-segmented into:

 |Unit||Value (USD Mn)|

 |Segments covered||By Type, By Communication Method, By Phase, By Technology, By End-User, By Region|